Mercateo/sqs-utils/README.md

 After N messages are received they are dispatched to N workers, the spring framework then waits for all messages to be successfully completed and only then initiates a new `ReceiveMessageRequest`.
 That technique has at least one major flaw: one long running message blocks the other workers from processing more small messages since no new messages are received until all messages have finished processing.

 Our library provides a way of dealing with that situation by having a fixed number of workers work on the messages independent of `maxNumberOfMessages`.
 An internal buffer keeps track of all messages scheduled for processing and knows when a worker is idle.
 As soon as a single worker is free and the buffer is empty the library enables spring to initiate a new `ReceiveMessageRequest`.
-The buffer has size `maxNumberOfMessages - 1` because at most `maxNumberOfMessages` can be received, one is guaranteed to be instantly worked on, the rest will be put on hold.
+The buffer has size `maxNumberOfMessages - 1` because at most `maxNumberOfMessages` can be received, one is guaranteed to be instantly worked on, while the rest will be put on hold.

 In case of long running messages it is advised to configure `maxNumberOfMessages = 1`, in particular if multiple instances of the listener are running, e.g. in EC2.
 That way the buffer has size 0 and it is guaranteed that all received messages will be processed right away, no message will be waiting.
 That means no message is in-flight without actually being worked on, enabling other instances to receive those messages.